Chart Color Schemes

 Population growth drivers in Hamilton Hill are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Hamilton Hill's population is approximately 12,934 as of November 2025.
-From the 2021 Census, which reported a population of 11,327 people, there has been an increase of 1,607 individuals (14.2%).
-This growth is inferred from the estimated resident population of 12,679 in June 2024 and an additional 233 validated new addresses since the Census date.
-The population density ratio is 1,953 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Hamilton Hill's growth rate of 14.2% from the 2021 census exceeds both the national average (8.9%) and state averages, positioning it as a growth leader in the region.
-Overseas migration contributed approximately 72.2% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.
+Based on AreaSearch's analysis, Hamilton Hill's population is around 13,100 as of Feb 2026.
+This reflects an increase of 1,773 people (15.7%) since the 2021 Census, which reported a population of 11,327 people.
+The change is inferred from the estimated resident population of 12,679 from the ABS as of June 2024 and an additional 234 validated new addresses since the Census date.
+This population level equates to a density ratio of 1,978 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Hamilton Hill's 15.7% growth since the 2021 census exceeded the national average (9.9%) and the state average, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 72.2% of overall population gains during recent periods, although all drivers, including interstate migration and natural growth, were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population trends project above median growth for Australian statistical areas, with Hamilton Hill expected to expand by 2,767 persons to 2041, reflecting a total gain of 19.4% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+As we examine future population trends, an above-median population growth of Australian statistical areas is projected, with the area expected to expand by 2,767 persons to 2041 based on the latest annual ERP population numbers, recording a gain of 17.9% in total over the 17 years.

 Frequently Asked Questions - Population